Wheelchair Accessibility at Krka National Park

 High Season

 Skradin is a town located just outside Krka National Park.
 During the high season, boats operate from Skradin to the Skradinski Buk area of the park.
 Skradinski Buk is the site of the iconic waterfall viewing area.
-There are some handicap parking spaces on the road leading to the port.
+There are some accessible parking spaces on the road leading to the port.

 The road is paved and flat.
 You’ll need to go to the end of the street to board the boat, which will only take a minute or two to get there from your parking spot.

 There are some tourist-geared stands along the road where you can purchase smoothies, snacks, and souvenirs.
-Beside the small port you’ll find the Krka National Park office, which has an accessible entrance where you’ll need to buy your entrance ticket for Krka National Park.
+Besides the small port you’ll find the Krka National Park office, which has an accessible entrance where you’ll need to buy your entrance ticket for Krka National Park.
 The boat ride is included with your ticket.

 Once on the boat, the entire first floor is accessible, including the outdoor deck.